Lake Norman

-Lake Norman is an artificial fresh water lake in southwest North Carolina.
-The largest lake in the state, it was created between 1959 and 1964 as part of the construction of the Cowans Ford Dam by Duke Energy.
-Located in Iredell County, 15 miles north of Charlotte, Lake Norman State Park boasts the region's popular mountain biking trail system.
+Lake Norman is an artificial freshwater lake located in southwestern North Carolina, approximately 15 miles (24 km) north of Charlotte.
+Created between 1959 and 1964 during the construction of Cowans Ford Dam by Duke Energy, it is the largest man-made body of freshwater located entirely within North Carolina.
+The lake is named after former Duke Power president Norman Atwater Cocke.

+Spanning over 50 square miles (130 km^{2}) with 520 miles (840 km) of shoreline, Lake Norman borders four North Carolina counties: Catawba, Iredell, Lincoln, and Mecklenburg.
+Fed by the Catawba River, the reservoir serves as a critical infrastructure hub for the Piedmont region, providing cooling water for the McGuire Nuclear Station and Marshall Steam Station.
+The water from the lake drives the generators at the hydroelectric station in Cowards Ford Dam, and supplies drinking water to surrounding municipalities.

+The creation of the lake submerged historical farmlands, mill towns, and Native American settlement sites associated with the Catawba people.
+Following the completion of Interstate 77 in the 1970s, the surrounding area gradually transitioned from a rural agricultural district into a rapidly growing suburban corridor.
+Today, Lake Norman is a major regional center for recreation, supporting sport fishing, boating, and Lake Norman State Park.

 Geography

 Lake Norman has 520 mi of shoreline and a surface area of more than 50 sqmi.
 It is fed by the Catawba River, and drains into Mountain Island Lake to the south.
 Named after former Duke Power president Norman Atwater Cocke, the lake is sometimes referred to as the "inland sea" of North Carolina.
 Its normal full level is 760 ft above mean sea level.
 Interstate 77 and North Carolina Highway 150 cross Lake Norman at different points.

-Hydroelectrical power
+Hydroelectric power

 Lake Norman provides electricity to the Piedmont region of the Carolinas.
 It powers the generators at the hydroelectric station at Cowans Ford Dam, is used by the coal-fired Marshall Steam Station, and by McGuire Nuclear Station to cool the reactors while generating the steam that drives their turbines.
 The lake supplies water to Lincoln County, Catawba County, Iredell County, Charlotte, and other towns in Mecklenburg County, particularly Cornelius, Davidson and Huntersville.